ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    When an IP link, between R1 and R3, is needed, the CNC requests, at the CMI, the MDSC to setup an STM-64 Private Line service.

-   The MDSC and PNC1 follows similar procedures as described in
+   The MDSC and PNC1 follow similar procedures as described in
    {{epl-domain1-analysis}} to set up ODU2 cross-connections on nodes S3, S5 and S6 as
    well as the \[STM-64 -> (ODU)] and \[(ODU2) -> STM-64] adaptation
    functions in nodes S3 and S6, as shown in {{client-description}}.
 PNC1 also